Crisis Supporter Volunteering

 Volunteering is often the life support of any community.
 Without our volunteers, many things people enjoy about living as part of a community would not function.
 By training to become a volunteer crisis supporter through Lifeline Gippsland, you’re not only supporting your community but you’re making a huge difference to someone’s life when they reach out for help.
 A volunteer crisis supporter is trained to take calls from those in distress, becoming the person they rely on when they have no one else to turn to.

-But most importantly, by training for volunteer opportunities with Lifeline Gippsland, you would be volunteering to make a difference.
+But most importantly, by training with Lifeline Gippsland, you would be volunteering to make a difference.

 What does the training involve?